tomdaweiqq/drupal-gratis-theme/README.txt

 -- THEME SETTINGS UI --

-- Choice of four color palettes
+- Choice of several color palettes

 - Toggle Breadcrumbs on or off